greg-kennedy/INRAC/doc/INRAC.md

 * Total count of lines across all sections

 Section definitions follow:
-* Section title, comment, or description - can be ignored by the interpreter
+* Section title, comment, or description
+  * If the section header contains `ALPH`, it has (unknown) special meaning.
+  * If the section header contains `UNIQ`, it has a different (unknown) special meaning.
-* Number - unknown, assumed type
+* Number - unknown, assumed to be "section type"
 * Number of lines in section

 After section definitions, all lines of code follow.
 Here is an example data file with two sections, 7 lines of code.
 Section 1 begins at label A, section 2 at label B.  (An X is typically used for a dummy label)